babalugats76/quizdini-teach-deprecated/README.md

 ## Icon System

 In lieu of font awesome or something like that, went with creating own modular SVG icon system using icons from [Icon Moon](https://icomoon.io) and referring to this [CSS Tricks article](https://css-tricks.com/creating-svg-icon-system-react/)

+## Semantic UI

+I will be using [Semantic UI React](https://react.semantic-ui.com/) as the component UI framework for this project.
+[Documentation](https://react.semantic-ui.com/) is robust and rich with examples.